 I don’t know about you, but that serpentine style is one of my favorites (I’m talking about that wavy look to the front).
 Swoon!

 Although this dresser needed some love, it is such a well-built antique and I couldn’t wait to get my hands on it.
 After doing a much needed wood putty treatment to the cabinet, I grabbed my best friend, orbital sander, and went to work.
 It was hard to not want to yank all that paint off and restore this beauty back to it’s original wood state.
 I mean, we’re talking solid oak with a grain to die for.

 Once I had given the dresser enough “teeth” for the paint to adhere, I set out working on the pulls.
 It was such a shame that only one of them was damaged and we couldn’t put them all back on.
 I normally don’t paint solid brass, but since the inspiration dresser had a painted chrome finish to it’s pulls, I went with a brushed nickel paint by Rustoleum instead.
 Ouch…I painted antique brass….gulp.
 That’s a new one for me! deep breath.
 I mean, just look at those escutcheons.
 So dainty and ornate.

 On to the fun part.
-My SIL was hoping to use the exact same color that Sharon did, but since I already had a similar color in my stash that I used on my Mid-Century Modern set, I used that instead.
-Oh yeah… my $7 Home Depot seconds paint wins again!
-I brushed on several coats to the sides of the cabinet and drawers, but used a foam roller to get a nice smooth finish to the top.
+My SIL was hoping to use the exact same color that Sharon did, but since I already had a similar color in my stash that I used on my Mid Century Modern makeover.
+My $7 seconds paint wins again!
+I brushed on several coats to the sides of the cabinet and drawers.
+However, I am using a foam roller to get a nice smooth finish to the top.
 Yes, it’s that time of year, when snow flies and my house fills with furniture.